JamesTu-jtjt/Generative-Model-for-Visual-Signals/README.md

 Two models are defined in the notebook:

 1. **DIPModel**: A simple Convolutional Neural Network (CNN) with four convolutional layers and ReLU activations.
 2. **DeepDIPModel**: A deeper CNN with six convolutional layers and ReLU activations.
+(Requires more computational resources)

 ### Training the DIP Model